-Our solutions are based on the principle of electromagnetic induction described in centuries-old mathematical formulas that consider equations of great scientists such as N. Tesla, Maxwell, André-Marie Ampere, Gauss, among others.
+Our solutions are based on the principle of electromagnetic induction described in centuries-old mathematical formulas that consider equations of great scientists such as Nikola Tesla, James Clerk Maxwell, André-Marie Ampere, Carl Friedrich Gauss, among others.
 Some of our solutions, especially those for short distance are based – not exclusively – on the Qi Standard from the Wireless Power Consortium, and our own studies of the wireless transfer of energy, especially in those that reach a greater distance of charge.

 Our Products are wireless energy chargers solutions for medical devices, smartphones, smartwatches, tablets and any low consumption device that use electricity, covering enough radius to provide good charging expirience.

 Our added value is to offer faster charging experience, harmless for people and environment, larger range of charge and provide an easy access to low consumption energy avoiding that the user plug the device to the electricity frecuently.